Operation Rimau: Capture and execution

 Nineteen of the Rimau commandos, including Lyon, are buried at Kranji War Memorial in Singapore.
-The bodies of two men (Riggs and Cameron) were discovered on Merapas Island in 1993 with the help of locals present on the island at the time of their death and transferred to Singapore for burial in August 1994.
+The bodies of two men (Riggs and Cameron) were discovered on Merapas Island in 1993 with the help of locals present on the island at the time of their deaths, and transferred to Singapore for burial in August 1994.
+The Highest Honor (1982) is a semi-fictionalized Australian / Japanese television movie about the operation.